 Choosing to end a pregnancy can be a heartbreaking decision.
 Not being able to end an unwanted pregnancy can be equally devastating.
-But the emotional reality of abortion is often ignored in favor of debating the politics and ethics of it.
+But the emotional reality of abortion is often ignored in favor of debating the ethics of it.
 One of the most important questions is rarely addressed: What happens to people when they end their pregnancy?

 Historically, religious conservatives have argued that abortion hurts women.
 Former Supreme Court Justice Anthony Kennedy, for example, used this line of reasoning in his 2007 decision to uphold a ban on what is divisively called “partial-birth abortion,” a type of late-term abortion.
 “It was reasonable to him that women would regret their decision and be depressed,” says Diana Greene Foster, Ph.D., a demographer at the University of California, San Francisco who studies how abortion affects women.